CLICK HERE FOR PICTURES FROM PAST YEARS CLICK HERE FOR ALL YEARS ALL FINISHERS LIST

 - Car and tent camping ($15) is located a minute walk from the pavilion.
-Additional people in same tent or car is $5 per person for both nights) Tent and car camping is available.
-Sleeping in your car is considered camping, and you must pay for it.
-Camping is permitted near the cabins and the Pavilion at the discretion of race management.
+Additional people in same tent or car is $5 per person) Sleeping in your car is considered camping.
+Some limited tent camping is permitted near the cabins and the Pavilion at the discretion of race management.
 A separate shower for males/females is available in the one unrented cabin for post race campers.
-There will be port-a-pots in the camp area.
+There are port-a-pots in the camp area.
 Hard-sided campers RVs, etc. are allowed but must have pre approval.
 No need to reserve camping space but must email email@example.com your intention.
 Please pay when you pick up your bib.

 (1) Don't be a dick (2) No littering (3) No cheating.
 If someone does do something stupid… then the last name of the “infractor” will be used as the name of the "new" rule.
-For example… the “Smith Rule” for not being a dork about parking.
+For example… the “Smith Rule” for being a dork about parking.